dipy/dipy/doc/index.rst

 - Reading many different file formats e.g. Trackvis or Nifti
 - Dealing with huge tractographies without memory restrictions
 - Playing with datasets interactively without storing
-- And much more and even more to come next ...
+- And much more and even more to come in next releases

+**Join in the fun** and enjoy the `video <http://www.youtube.com/watch?v=tNB0sM7JJqg>`_  we made for the Summer Exhibition in London for the celebration of the 350 years of the Royal Society.

-Here is a tiny code snippet to get you started
+Here is a tiny usage example for dipy

 ::